FIWARE/tutorials.NGSI-v2/docs/edge-computing.md

 Service Topology can be triggered in two steps:

--   Sending a high level intent object which breaks the service topology into separate tasks
+-   Sending a high level intent object which breaks the service topology into separate tasks.
 -   Providing Input Streams to the tasks of that service topology.

 The intent object is sent using the FogFlow dashboard with the following properties: